Chichen Itza Guide: Everything You Need to Know Before You Go (2025)

 - Important: if you don’t have a car, there are no buses at this time, so you will need to book a tour or take a taxi.

-16. Buying souvenirs in Chichen Itza
+16. Where to Buy Souvenirs in Chichen Itza

 Souvenirs are more pricey here than elsewhere – they know tourists will buy them anyway!